 - Correct your credit report.
 If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Scenic Hills Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Scenic Hills Realty, the loan process is sure to go more smoothly so you, too, can achieve home ownership.

 To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.